 Total Cost and Charges NOK %

-MiFID II requires ABG Sundal Collier ASA to provide a report of all costs related the charges to its clients where the relationship is an ongoing one.
+MiFID II requires ABG Sundal Collier ASA to provide a report of all costs and related charges to its clients where the relationship is an ongoing one.
 The obligation applies on, at least, an annual basis.
 This information is required to be provided by law pursuant to the provisions of Directive 2014/65/EU of the European Parliament and of the Council of 15 May 2014 on markets in financial instruments, Commission Delegate Regulation 2017/565 and other related legislation (together MiFID II).

-This overview is based on available data.
-We have tried to ensure that the content is correct, but there may be errors and omissions.
-We therefore assume no responsibility for any losses arising from dispositions made on this assignment.
+This overview is, in accordance with applicable legislation, based on data available to us.
+We have tried to ensure that the content is correct, but we cannot make any guarantees for the completeness or correctness of the information and there may be errors and omissions.
+We therefore assume no responsibility for any direct or indirect losses arising from dispositions made on the basis of this report.

+If you have any questions or require further specification or explanation of the costs and charges included in this report, please contact ABG Sundal Collier ASA.